Introduced species: Introduced animals

 Most introduced species do not become invasive.
 Examples of introduced animals that have become invasive include the gypsy moth in eastern North America, the zebra mussel and alewife in the Great Lakes, the Canada goose and gray squirrel in Europe, the beaver in Tierra del Fuego, the muskrat in Europe and Asia, the cane toad and red fox in Australia, nutria in North America, Eurasia, and Africa, and the common brushtail possum in New Zealand.
 In Taiwan, the success of introduced bird species was related to their native range size and body size; larger species with larger native range sizes were found to have larger introduced range sizes.

 One notoriously devastating introduced species is the small Indian mongoose (Urva auropunctata).
 Originating in a region encompassing Iran and India, it was introduced to the West Indies and Hawaii in the late 1800s for pest control.
 Since then, it has thrived on prey unequipped to deal with its speed, nearly leading to the local extinction of a variety of species.

 In some cases, introduced animals may unintentionally promote the cause of rewilding.
 For example, escaped horses and donkeys that have gone feral in the Americas may play ecological roles similar to those of the equids that became extinct there at the end of the Pleistocene.

 The exotic pet trade has also been a large source of introduced species.
 The species favored as pets have more general habitat requirements and larger distributions.
 Therefore, as these pets escape or are released, unintentionally or intentionally, they are more likely to survive and establish non-native populations in the wild.
-Among the popular exotic pets that have become alien or invasive species are parrots, frogs, terrapins, and iguanas.
+Among the popular exotic pets that have become alien or invasive species are iguanas, parrots, frogs, and terrapins.